-Presently our main focus is on providing in-school initiatives for school staff and educators, school pupils and pupils within HE (overviewed below).
-However, we are in the process of developing materials for use in SEAL sessions (and similar style lessons) as well as providing single one-off sessions for staff, in which introductory materials and simple practices that can aid well-being are overviewed in a single twilight session.
+Presently our main focus is on providing in-house initiatives for school staff and educators, school pupils and pupils within HE (overviewed below).
+However, we are in the process of developing materials for use in single one-off sessions with staff, in which introductory materials and simple practices that can aid wellbeing are overviewed in a single twilight or ½ day CPD session.

 Compassion in the Classroom - Staff Initiative

 The Compassion in the Classroom staff initiative aims to improve the wellbeing of both staff and students across primary and secondary schools.
 As part of the staff (CPD) curriculum, we deliver an insightful programme to help those working in educational settings gain greater understanding of emotions – including emotion regulation in the brain and the body.
 We also share a variety of compassion-based practices to cultivate emotional well-being.
 Our initiative is based on the latest science and practices as devised by our teams of experts and others.
 The course comprises six 90 minute group modules designed to be progressed over one school term or two half terms.
 As indicative content the modules encompass: An overview of compassion, including nature of our minds & introductory practices (Module 1); How our emotions work & using mindful attention to observe our own emotional states (Module 2); Building the compassionate mind (Module 3); Emotion regulation via compassion (Module 4); Working with self-criticism (Module 5); and, Compassion in everyday life (Module 6).

 Compassion in the Classroom - Pupil Initiative